ucb-rit/savio-training-intro-fall-2022/intro.md

 # iPyParallel

-You Canollow along in the Jupyter N
+You can follow along with the Jupyter notebook [here](https://github.com/ucb-rit/savio-training-intro-fall-2022/blob/main/Intro_to_Savio_iPP.ipynb)

 First, we import iPyParallel and set up a cluster